NRC Releases Membership Letter Detailing NTSB Recommendation

 Summary of the Incident - A Middlesex Corporation tie drilling machine operator was making a northbound reverse movement along the Berkshire (rail) Line when the roadway maintenance machine struck and killed another Middlesex employee who was operating a leaf blower on the same track.
 The Massachusetts Department of Transportation, the owner of the Berkshire Line, had contracted Middlesex to perform track improvements.
 The Housatonic Railroad Company (HRRC) operates freight railroad services on the line and had provided a roadway-worker-in-charge (RWIC) to oversee safety for the track improvement work.

-NTSB Findings & Recommendations– The NTSB asked the NRC to communicate the following information to our members and urge them to inform their employees of the circumstances of this accident,
+NTSB Findings & Recommendations – – The NTSB asked the NRC to communicate the following information to its members:

-• This fatality could have been prevented with proper communication during the Job Safety Briefing (JSB) performed by the Railway Worker in Charge(RWIC) – who is in charge of all activities, including the railroad maintenance machine operations (RMMO.)
-The RWIC is responsible for the entire working limits ,including the working groups.
+• This fatality may have been prevented with proper communication during the Job Safety Briefing (JSB) performed by the Railway Worker in Charge (RWIC) – who oversees all activities, including RMM on-track operations.
+The RWIC is responsible for controlling work groups and RMM access to the working limits.

 • A proper job briefing and debriefing would have informed both parties of all of the equipment and ground labor forces jobs, the location of work, type of protection, and how the three parties would communicate if they were moving down the track.

 • When the RMMO equipment was repaired and ready to return to work, another job briefing should have been conducted between the RWIC and the operator.
-The RWIC should have informed the operator that there were men on the ground and to travel at restricted speed until he made contact with the group on the ground .The RWIC then should have had a job briefing with the ground force letting them know they had moving equipment heading their way and to be ready to clear the track.
+The RWIC should have informed the operator that there were men on the ground and to travel at restricted speed until he made contact with the group on the ground.
+The RWIC then should have had a job briefing with the ground force letting them know they had moving equipment heading their way and to be ready to clear the track.

 Thank you to members of the NRC Safety Committee, led by Chairperson Erika Bruhnke, for their assistance in developing this response.